Mumtarin-Aishee/Repurchase-Prediction-Customer-Retention-Analysis/README.md

 ## Problem

-The client had no systematic way to know when a repeat customer was due to reorder — tracking depended on manual review, so lapsing high-value accounts could go unnoticed.
+The client had no systematic way to know when a repeat customer was due to reorder.
+Order tracking depended on manual review of large order dataset, so lapsing high-value accounts could go unnoticed.

 ## Data & Sources

-Raw order-level CSV export (Jan '25–Aug '26) with Date, Order #, Revenue (currency-formatted text), Customer, a multi-product field (up to 14 products per order, delimited), Coupons, Net Sales, Attribution, and Invoice Number.
+Raw order-level CSV export from Woocommerce (Jan '25–Aug '26) with Date, Order #, Revenue (currency-formatted text), Customer, a multi-product field (up to 14 products per order, delimited), Coupons, Net Sales, Attribution, and Invoice Number.

 ## Data Transformation (Power Query)